richafnu/Viva/Viva/glint/reports/multi-attribute-export-report.md

 ms.date: 01/16/2025
 ---

-# Use Micrsoft Viva Glint's Multi-Attribute Export report for admins
+# Use Microsoft Viva Glint's Multi-Attribute Export report for admins

 Admins can deep dive into survey scores and view results of combinations for up to three attributes.
 The Multi-Attribute Export report is available for both Engagement-type surveys and Employee Lifecycle surveys.